lndreviews/website/index.md

 ### A weekly review club for LND PRs

 <span class="question">What is this?</span> &nbsp;A weekly club for reviewing
-LND PRs **every two weeks on Thursdays at 17:00 UTC** in the #lnd-pr-reviews IRC channel on [libera.chat](https://kiwiirc.com/nextclient/irc.libera.chat/).
+LND PRs **every two weeks on Thursdays at 17:00 UTC** in the #pr-reviews channel on [LND Developer Community Slack](https://lightning.engineering/slack.html).

 <span class="question">What's it for?</span> &nbsp;To help newer contributors
 learn about the LND review process.
 The review club is *not* primarily